 When your spouse raises a complaint, actively listen to what she is saying.
 Use statements like, “I hear you saying,” or “I feel.”

 Active listening is a vital tool in learning to fight fair.
 It will help you avoid the pitfalls of defending yourself or counter-attacking your spouse.
 Learning to fight fair helps prevent both of you from potentially escalating the argument.

 Remember to be the calming force in the fight.
 Avoid becoming emotionally heated and reacting with negative words or actions.
 Brace yourself for the emotions and the words that may be welling up within yourself and within your spouse.
 Ask God to give you the tools to not only fight fair but to fight for your marriage.

 Ephesians 4:15 NIV: Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.

 No one wants to be reminded of their past mistakes.
 It negates bitter feelings and the thought process that nothing will change.
 It’s vital to not bring up your spouse’s past mistakes.
 Both of you are new creations in Christ, therefore both of you are not who you used to be.

 If you remind your partner of their mistakes, they will eventually feel defeated.
 The same goes for yourself, if you continue to dwell on what your spouse did, you’ll find bitterness, anger, and resentment taking root in your heart.
 This is dangerous ground because these feelings will obliterate any progress made in your relationship.

 If the past threatens to invade the present, focus on things your partner is doing.
-Are they holding themselves accountable, are they being transparent?
-How has your spouse’ character changed?
-How are they showing remorse, empathy or their love towards you?
+Are they holding themselves accountable?
+Are they being transparent?
+How has your spouse’s character changed?
+How are they showing remorse, empathy, or love toward you?